Orientation and Advisement

 - Plan the final semester with fewer hours to allow for such activities as job interviews.

 - Plan an enrollment of 12-19 hours, according to academic ability and responsibilities outside of class, for the fall and spring semesters (6-9 hours are appropriate for the summer term).
+Most degree programs require 120 hours or more which averages out to 15 credit hours per semester to graduate in four years.
 Students should anticipate that each credit hour taken will normally require a minimum of two hours each week for study time outside of class.

 The University of Oklahoma has instituted a graduation plan for many degree programs.
 This plan requires the student and the university to sign a contract that guarantees the student can graduate in a specified period of time based on certain conditions that can be detailed when the student talks with an academic adviser on campus.